 If you’re planning to visit Tibet, you should also know that no independent travel is allowed and you must work with a travel agency.
 We advise that you choose a Tibetan-owned agency, which hires Tibetan guides only.
 The simplest way to do this is ask us to connect you to a reliable Tibetan-owned travel agent.
 (Note to our Indian friends: Due to government policies our agents in Tibet cannot help Indian nationals going to Kailash.)

-2021 Travel Advisory: As of May 8, 2021, the Tibet Autonomous Region is open for foreigners currently living in China.
-(You will need proof of residence, a negative nucleic acid test, and a green code.)
-For now, Tibet remains closed to other foreign travelers.
-We will announce any re-opening news here.
-Note that travelers can pre-book travel for a later date.
-By doing so you will support local Tibetan-owned businesses at a time when they are struggling to survive.
+2021 Travel Advisory: As of July 12, 2021, permits for travel in Tibet by foreigners currently living in China has begun.
+(Actual first trip dates are likely to be around July 25, due to processing times.)
+Travelers not already living in China still seem to be subject to a 14-day quarantine and the Tibet permit situation for these is not known.
+However, if you want to travel to Tibet you can pre-book travel for a later date.
+By doing this, you will support local Tibetan-owned businesses at a time when they are struggling to survive.
 To learn more, ask us for an introduction to a reliable Tibetan travel agency here.

 Want to be ready to travel to Tibet when it reopens?